 LNAT Section A: Top 4 Tips

-LNAT Section A consists of 42 multiple choice questions (MCQs) which you have 95 minutes to complete.
-Your MCQ score will be forwarded to each university you have applied to which requires the LNAT.
+LNAT Section A consists of 42 multiple choice questions which you have 95 minutes to complete.
+Your multiple choice questions score will be forwarded to each university you have applied to which requires the LNAT.
 This score is taken into consideration in deciding whether to offer you a place.
 Here are my top tips for completing the LNAT Section A with confidence.

 1. Closely read the LNAT Section A passage

 It is most important that you read the passage as closely as possible.
 One of the most frequent pieces of advice given by teachers before an exam is to thoroughly read the question and understand what you are being asked before attempting to answer.
 The LNAT Section A is no different.
 The passage should be read deliberately with the assumption that every word is useful.